And the earth brought forth grass, the herb that yields seed. And God saw that it was good.

 Why should you purchase Dr. Fossum’s Pet Care hemp extract with naturally occurring CBD and CBG?

 First, our products are created by veterinarians – for veterinarians – and their patients.
-We became interested in CBD because we wanted to treat our pets with it, and after doing some research, we quickly realized that there was a great deal of misleading information on the internet.
+We became interested in CBD because we wanted to treat our pets with it, but after doing some research, we quickly realized that there was a great deal of misleading information on the internet.
 We also saw that many of the products being sold were bogus; some were manufactured in a manner that was not optimal (meaning harmful residues or chemicals were in the product) or they actually contained little or, in any many cases, NO CBD.
-Hence, the search for a premium product and establishment of our Dr. Fossum’s Pet Care brand.
+Hence, we began to develop our premium products and establish our Dr. Fossum’s Pet Care brand.

 At DR. FOSSUM’S PET CARE, instead of using an inaccurate dropper we use oral syringes so you can more accurately quantify how much your companion is receiving per pound of body weight.
 To make it easier for you to administer the correct amount of CBD/CBG we provide separate concentrations for small, medium, and large dogs.
 We also have a cat and horse formulation.